-A fee of \$650 for full-time students and \$350 for part-time students will be charged to provide for network expansions, upgrades, and student life needs each semester.
+An annual fee of \$1,500 for Mt.
+Vernon campus students will be charged to provide for network expansions, upgrades, security, and student life needs each semester.

 Late Registration Fee

 A non-refundable fee of \$50 will be charged to students who register after the stated registration date.